yoonichoi/NoiseInjection-TextClassification/README.md

 # Reimplemnting AEDA

-This is the reimplementation code of Figure 2 in [AEDA: An Easier Data Augmentation Technique for Text Classification](https://arxiv.org/abs/2108.13230)
+This is the reimplementation code of Figure 2 in [AEDA: An Easier Data Augmentation Technique for Text Classification](https://arxiv.org/abs/2108.13230), forked from the [original repo](https://github.com/akkarimi/aeda_nlp).

 AEDA takes the baseline code from [EDA: Easy Data Augmentation techniques for boosting performance on text classification tasks](https://arxiv.org/abs/1901.11196) ([GitHub Link](https://github.com/jasonwei20/eda_nlp))